donZappo/Battletech-Revised-Release-Version/Relentless AI/README.md

 Battletech Revised mod team for creating the mod I was waiting for a long time and their support.

+Mpstark for creating and allowing me to use AItoolkit.

 Thanks to Cla, Aegis, tdy, legionof1, sper and all the testers I have missed!

 ### Instructions: